-The terms and conditions of an invoice factoring agreement can seem pretty overwhelming at first, especially since factoring contracts are normally 20 to 30 pages long.
+The terms and conditions of an invoice factoring agreement can seem pretty overwhelming at first, especially since factoring contracts can be 20 to 30 pages long.

-To be sure you’re negotiating the most favorable agreement from the best factoring companies, you need to understand the industry and legal jargon.
-This article covers all the terms you need to know, why they matter, and the types of fees to be aware of before signing a factoring agreement.
+To be sure you’re negotiating the most favorable agreement from factoring companies, you need to understand the industry and legal jargon.
+This guide covers all the terms you need to know, why they matter, and the fees to be aware of before signing a factoring agreement.

 What is a Factoring Agreement?

-A factoring agreement is a contract in which a third party purchases a businesses’ accounts receivables, which in most cases are invoices.
-Invoice factoring allows the business to ensure enough cash flow for manufacturing or production.
+A factoring agreement is a contract in which a third party purchases a businesses’ accounts receivables, which in most cases are invoices but could also include other forms of receivables such as bills of exchange or promissory notes.
+Invoice factoring helps to provide working capital for manufacturing or production.

 Compared to alternative financing options, invoice factoring offers very competitive rates.
 There are at least 50 factoring companies competing nationwide, which helps to keep the rates low.